-Last week while conducting the third module of The Emotional Eating Course, I was sharing with the participants on the nature of food products today and how they are glorified through creative marketing.
+Last week while conducting The Emotional Eating Course, I was sharing with the participants on the nature of food products today and how they are glorified through creative marketing.
 (I would know as I used to be a marketing major and worked in the fast-moving consumer goods industry.)

 Take for example, Nutella.
 Some of you may love Nutella.
 I used to eat a lot of it.
 Spreading it on bread, licking it with the spoon, consuming it directly from the bottle.
 As a child, I remember the Nutella mini-packs marketed at kids that cost 20 or 50 cents (those were the times before massive inflation).

 But did you know?
 Nutella is made up of over 70% sugar and palm oil.
 The largest ingredient is sugar, with more than 56% being sugar.
 Here is a visual representation of the ingredients in Nutella: